Why Did San Antonio's Most Famous Brothel Lose Its Historic Designation?

 The business changed hands between other madams, too, when sex work was legally recognized by the city.
 It was built in 1883 for Aurelia Dashiell and has several Spanish Eclectic additions.

-That was all before the two-story structure was bought by the Miller Investment Group, which, alongside Card and Company architects, wants the former brothel and orphanage demolished and replaced with a residential high-rise.
-Douglas Miller of the Bill Miller Bar-B-Q chain manages the Miller Investment Group.
+That was all before the two-story structure was bought by an investment company managed by Douglas Miller of the Bill Miller Bar-B-Q chain.
+The company, alongside Card and Company architects, wants the former brothel and orphanage demolished and replaced with a residential high-rise.

 In early May 2021, the structure was up for discussion in a Historic Design and Review Commission (HDRC) meeting.
 Several San Antonio-based organizations, including the Conservation Society and the Westside Preservation Alliance (WPA), spoke out to save the building.

 “Part of the historic significance of 503 Urban Loop and the surrounding blocks is that they speak of a whole fabric of sociocultural and economic activities of working class labor, including that of Mexican American and African American women sex workers — and predominantly euro American madams,” Donna Guerra, a member of the WPA, told TPR.

 Luckily, for Guerra and other San Antonians who want to save the building, 503 Urban Loop was designated historic.
 And the city’s Office of Historic Preservation (OHP) staff did not recommend demolition to HDRC.

 But sometime between that meeting in early May and now, the structure lost its historic designation.

 “After further researching the available records, we determined that the designation for 503 Urban Loop is likely an error that occurred about 30 years ago,” wrote OHP Director Shanon Miller in a statement to TPR.